leorippel/hrtlrs-handover/README.md

-# hrtlrs — powerplant `/output` workspace handover
+# hrtlrs — powerplant  handover

 This repo describes the contents of my personal working directory on the `powerplant` HPC cluster (`/output/hrtlrs`), for reference by PFR colleagues after my departure.